kumarsauravjha/author_profiling_nlp/README.md

    - Built a Fully Connected Neural Network (FCNN) with early stopping.
    - Used **CrossEntropyLoss** for multi-class classification.

-    **The entire code is a PyTorch modular implementation.
-Also, for enabling accelerated training, the modeling was done on the NVIDIA GeForce RTX 2060 employing CUDA toolkit. **
 ---

 ## **Model Architecture**